 2.)
-See the underground streets of Mary King’s Close
+Go underground at Mary King’s Close

 3.)
 Eat a picnic at Lauriston Castle

-This medieval castle, stands just outside the remit of the city.
+This medieval castle stands just outside the remit of the city.
 Hire a car or take public transport to this glorious castle.

 4.)
 Visit the Old Town & The Royal Mile

-This should come as no surprise to anyone, but take a stroll down (or up, if you are feeling fit) the Royal Mile.
+This should come as no surprise to anyone but take a stroll down (or up, if you are feeling fit) the Royal Mile.
 I loved walking down, on a cold (but dry) winters day with a hot chocolate in my hand.

 5.)
 Visit the (not so) New Town